Right Corporate Culture: What Is Required to Create It

 Organizational Alignment Research

-Our organizational alignment research shows that the alignment of the right corporate culture and talent with strategy helps companies grow 58% faster and be 72% more profitable while increasing employee engagement 18-to-1.
+Our organizational alignment research shows that the alignment of the right corporate culture and talent with strategy helps companies:

 Seven Questions to Test If You Have the Right Corporate Culture

-• How committed are your employees to achieving them?
+2. How committed are your employees to realizing these guiding principles?

-• How engaged are your employees in the day-to-day work of the company?
+3. How engaged are employees in the daily work that drives the business forward?

-• How clear and consistent are the key business practices and behaviors?
+4. How clear and consistent are the key business practices and behaviors that define success in your organization?

-• Is the way work gets done aligned with your strategic priorities?
+5. Is the way work gets done fully aligned with your strategic priorities?

-• Is your talent management strategy aligned with your business strategy?
+6. Does your talent management strategy support and reinforce your business strategy?

-4 Ways High Performing Companies Create the Right Corporate Culture
+5 Ways High-Performing Companies Build the Right Corporate Culture

 1. Actively Involve Employees in Business Planning and Direction Setting

-The investment in employee capabilities helps retain top talent, gives firms a competitive edge and highlights the stated value of continuous learning and development.
-You will know you are on the right path when employees believe they have been properly trained to do their job, are effectively cross-trained to do other jobs, and have consistent opportunities to learn new skills that will help them and their team succeed.
+Investing in employee capabilities not only helps retain top talent but also delivers a competitive advantage and reinforces the organization’s commitment to continuous learning and development.
+You’ll know you’re on the right track when employees feel well-trained for their current roles, are cross-trained to contribute in other areas, and consistently have opportunities to acquire new skills that drive team and organizational success.

-You will know you are on the right path when people believe that your organization makes investments to make them more successful, the leaders value people as their most important resource, and the organization is committed to making it a great place to work.
+You’ll know you’re on the right path when employees feel the organization invests in their success, leaders consistently value people as the most important resource, and the workplace is widely seen as a great place to contribute and grow.

 The Bottom Line